maikupero/note_it/README.md

 # sketch_it

 Simple sketch app.
-Try it out at [My Github Pages site](maikupero.github.io/sketch_it/).
+Try it out at [My Github Pages site](maikupero.github.io/note_it/).

 Roadmap for things to add:
-- Pixel art functionality
+- Fontsize changer per note
-- Resizing
+- Note size scaler
-- Export to various file formats
+- Drag and relocate notes -> layering